ysrivast2000/moodle-qtype_shortanssimilarity/README.md

-# Short Answer Similarity Calculator
+# Short Answer Similarity Question Type

 This plugin is a moodle question type that can be added to any moodle quiz.